-Timothy Barberich, age 70, is a Class II director who has served as a member of our Board of Directors since March 2014.
+Timothy Barberich, age 71, is a Class II director who has served as a member of our Board of Directors since March 2014.
 Mr. Barberich is founder and former Chairman and Chief Executive Officer of Sepracor Inc., a publicly traded, research-based, pharmaceutical company based in Marlborough, Massachusetts, which was acquired by Dainippon Sumitomo Pharma Co., Ltd. in 2009.
 He founded Sepracor in 1984 and served as Chief Executive Officer from 1984 to May 2007 and as Chairman of the Board from 1990 to 2009.
 Mr. Barberich has been Chairman of BioNevia Pharmaceuticals since June 2008 and Chief Executive Officer since 2014.
-He currently serves on the board of directors of publicly traded GI Dynamics, and on the board of directors of the privately held company, Frequency Therapeutics, Inc. He has also served on the boards of directors of Neurovance Inc. until it was acquired by Otsuka Pharmaceutical Co., Ltd. in 2017, Inotek Pharmaceuticals, Inc., HeartWare, International, Inc., Tokai Pharmaceuticals, BioSphere Medical, Inc. and GeminX Pharmaceuticals.
+He currently serves on the boards of directors of publicly traded GI Dynamics, the privately held company, Frequency Therapeutics, Inc., and the privately held company, TScan Biotechnology Inc. He also previously served on the boards of directors of Neurovance Inc. until it was acquired by Otsuka Pharmaceutical Co., Ltd. in 2017, Inotek Pharmaceuticals, Inc., HeartWare, International, Inc., Tokai Pharmaceuticals, BioSphere Medical, Inc. and GeminX Pharmaceuticals.
 Mr. Barberich has also served on the board of trustees of Boston Medical Center and the board of the Pharmaceutical Research and Manufacturers' Association (PhRMA).
 Prior to founding Sepracor, Mr. Barberich spent 10 years as a senior executive at Bedford, Massachusetts-based Millipore Corporation.
 Mr. Barberich is a graduate of Kings College and holds a Bachelor's of Science degree in Chemistry.
 The Board of Directors believes that Mr. Barberich's qualifications to sit on the Board include his significant experience in the development and commercialization of pharmaceutical products, his leadership experience at other pharmaceutical companies and his service on other boards of directors.